cwt/neo-bloggy/README.md

 4. **Query Operators**: Support for MongoDB-style query operators including `$or`, `$contains`, etc.
 5. **Performance**: Faster local operations without network latency
 6. **Full-Text Search**: Advanced text search capabilities with customizable tokenizers

+## Admin Panel Features

+The admin panel provides administrators with tools to manage the platform:

+1. **User Management**:
+   - View all registered users
+   - Enable/disable user accounts
+   - Promote users to administrator status
+   - Disabled users cannot login, create posts, or comment

+2. **Content Control**:
+   - Posts and comments from disabled users are automatically hidden from public view
+   - Content remains in the database for auditing purposes
+   - Only administrators can view content from disabled users

+3. **Automatic Admin Assignment**:
+   - The first user to register is automatically made an administrator
+   - Administrators can promote other users to admin status

+To access the admin panel, navigate to `/admin` or click "Admin Panel" in the navigation menu (only visible to administrators).

 ## Modern Features (2025)